-I have invested in a stepper motor, BBC microbit and work hand in hand with other what I can achieve with it using the microbit programme.
+I have invested in a stepper motor, BBC microbit and work hand in hand with other wires to further develop this initial idea and test what I can achieve with it using the microbit programme.
 I have had a rack and pinion mechanism become further developed, the rack 3D printed and so this physical copy will help me understand how I can develop code from microbit, making the most efficient concept.